rn1hd/rn1hd/README.md

 [Back to Top (More Questions About Me)](https://github.com/rn1hd#more-questions-about-me)

 - It is hard to pick because all the managers I have worked with made a **positive difference** in my life.
 The lenient manager taught me how to stay motivated.
 The strict manager taught me how to be more responsible and independent.
 Even an unresponsive manager helped me to become a risk-taker.
-As our ancestors said, comfort is the enemy of growth.

 #### **What do you think of your previous boss?**